-In December 2nd 1971, United Arab Emirates was declared as a united, independent, and sovereign state encompassing of seven emirates, i.e. Abu Dhabi, Dubai, Sharjah, Ras Al Khaimah, Ajman, Um Al Quwain and if Fujairah.
-The legal system in the UAE is based on the constitution of UAE; this system is dual in nature as it has local and federal courts with a Supreme Court based at Abu Dhabi.
 Unlike Britain and other countries where previous court judgments are regularly used as legal precedents, the UAE does not depend that much on precedents, although sometimes the judgments of higher courts can be applied by lower courts in similar cases.
 Where legislative provisions do not cover a specific issue, the court will make a decision in accordance with Sharia law.
 Islamic jurisprudence is widely used in the construction and interpretation of the UAE.
 The primary source of law was Islam along with the unwritten social conventions or “Urf".
 Sharia judges specialized in family disputes whereas customary law judges handled criminal assaults and personal disputes.
-The UAE’s Constitution, which came into effect on 2nd December 1971 dedicates all its fifth Section for the Union legal system.
-Article 94 of the Constitution stipulates that “justice is the basis of authority.

 Constitutional Overview

-The UAE is governed in accordance with the Constitution of the United Arab Emirates.
-The Provisional Constitution was signed in the 18th of July 1971.
-Abu Dhabi, Dubai, Sharjah, Ajman, Um Al Quwain and Fujairah were the initial signatories and Ras Al Khaimah joined the Federation on the 10th of February 1972.
-The Provisional Constitution, with some minor amendments, was made final in terms of Constitutional Amendment Law No. l of 1996 (the “Constitution”) and signed by the President of the UAE on the 2nd of September 1996.
-Islam is the official religion and Arabic is the official language of the UAE.
 Since its establishment on the 2nd of December 1971, the UAE has set a temporary constitution, which rapidly has turned into a permanent one.
 This happened after the federal state of the UAE has established its stability achieved success, committed to a moderate policy, and made cultural changes and giant accomplishments on the local, regional and international levels and further progress for the people of this federation.
 By so doing, this would be one of the most successful experiences of unification in the modern history.
 This constitution explains the main rules of the political and constitutional organization of the state.
 In fact, it has demonstrated the main purpose of the establishment of the federation, its objectives and components on the local and regional levels.
 It has also elaborated on the major social and economic pillars of the federation and stressed public rights, responsibilities and freedoms.
 Moreover, it has highlighted federal authorities, organized issuance of federal legislation and the competent authorities as well.
 Above all, it has also dealt with financial affairs of the federation, armed and security forces provisions and legislative, executive and international jurisdictions between the federation and member emirates.
 The Constitutional provides that each Emirate may have a legislative body as well as a cabinet of minister independent from that of the Federal Government.
 Although none of the Emirates in the UAE has a cabinet of ministers, Abu Dhabi, Dubai and Sharjah have an Executive Council.
 Each individual Emirate administers its local affairs through local government departments headed by a director-general or a chairman.
 The supreme authority in each Emirate is the Ruler who is empowered to carry out the executive authority as well as the legislative authority within that Emirate.
 Laws are normally enacted in an Emirate by decree from the Ruler.
-The Federal Government has exclusive jurisdiction over matters such as foreign affairs, defense, health and education.
-The individual Emirates has exclusive jurisdiction over other matters of more regional concern unless they have otherwise surrendered such powers to the Federal Government.
-All the Emirates of the UAE contribute to the UAE Federal Budget though each Emirate has its own budget.
-Normally, the Federal Government operates and contributes towards the general services and utilities of the UAE as a whole whereas the local government in each individual Emirate is responsible for that Emirate.
-The Constitution provides that the natural resources and wealth of each Emirate shall be the property of that Emirate

 Civil Law System

-The UAE legal system is based on the civil law system and as such the primary source of law is a statutory code.
-The UAE legal system has been influenced to a considerable extent by the Egyptian legal system which has its source in French and Roman four.
-The law in the UAE has also naturally been influenced by Islamic Let codified in the Sharia and embodied in the UAE civil and commercial law.
 The civil law system not only applies to the codification of laws in the UAE but also to the practice and procedure of the judicial system.
 Judges, for instance, do not normally hear oral arguments and precedents are not judicially binding, although they are used as persuasive arguments before the courts.
 In addition, because of the nature of Dubai as a commercial center and because of the presence of international law firms with “common law” roots, many contracts that have been drafted in the UAE appear to have been influenced by common law principles.
-This has created difficulties in the application of the law to these contracts by the courts of the UAE since the judicial authority does not recognize some of the principles or the common law system.

 The Judiciary